milsab/DATA-SCIENCE_SMART-TECH/ITMT-593/Assignment-3-4/README.md

 ## Illinois Tech - Spring 2018

 ## Description
-This project use Probe to find the conductivity of pure water and ionized water.
-According to it, shows the values including Voltage, Conductivity, Resistance, and TDS in the Serial.
+This project uses Probe to find the conductivity of pure water and ionized water.
+It shows the values including Voltage, Conductivity, Resistance, and TDS in Serial Monitor.
 Also, uses the Arduino Ethernet Shield to send the values to Web Server.
 Moreover, it uses Bluetooth to transmit the values to Smart Phone.
 In addition, it saves all data to on-board SD card based on Timestamp.

 ## Features